rosadecsai/survey2023/README.md

-# Do journal reviewers differ in their basic behavioral patterns based on gender, experience, or position?
+# The imperative of universalism in peer-reviewed manuscript evaluation
-We present results to further increase the support for the imperative of universalism in scientific evaluation.
  This study constructed a conceptual framework for the manuscript evaluation by peer reviewers using a textbook model of associative memory and a salience theory that incorporates the notions of surprise and reaction to surprise.
 This conceptual framework determines the reference axis